Got questions about Linux Foundation Training? Go to the Training FAQ.

 Scoring and Results

-Exams are graded for results.
+Exam are scored automatically and are graded for results.
 There may be more than one way to perform an objective on an Exam and unless otherwise specified, the Candidate can pick any available path to perform the objective as long as it produces the correct result.

 The Linux Foundation and the Exam Proctoring Partner will review Exam records for scoring accuracy, for evidence of possible misconduct, and for response patterns that may suggest any other irregularities.